yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 ** **
 ## CS6620-Fall21 Intelligent Assignment of Data to Dedup Nodes

-Data deduplication techniques are crucial for modern cloud-scale storage systems.
-Key attributes required include:
-- high throughput, typically over 100 MB/sec to complete a backup quickly
-- high compression of data by deduplication to make disk cost equivalent to tape storage
-- use of commodity hardware (cannot store entire dedup index in RAM)

 ** **

 ## 1. Vision and Goals Of The Project: